Learn more about Talbot's Ph.D. and Ed.D. Programs in Educational Studies.

 The doctoral degree, established in 1984, is offered within the Department of Christian Education at Talbot School of Theology.

 The Ed.D. degree program in Educational Studies is designed to equip the "leader-teacher" to give leadership in educational ministry settings and to teach in higher education settings.
-The program involves two-years of coursework (36 units), a comprehensive exam, and a dissertation.
-The program is designed to be able to be completed in 3.5 years in the residential program and 4.5 years in the modified-residential program.
+The program involves two and a half years of coursework (45 units), a candidacy exam, and a dissertation.
+The program is designed to be able to be completed in three and a half to four years in the residential program and five to five and a half years in the hybrid-residential program.

 Students come to the program already having completed a graduate degree and with significant ministry experience in the field of educational ministry.
 In general, doctoral students are established within a particular ministry organization and return following completion of the program.
 A few students are in transition in their career path.
 The curriculum particularly encourages critical thinking, integrative synthesis of Scripture and social science data, and original research.

-In consultation with the program advisor, the student designs a program (27-semester-unit minimum) in light of educational background and vocational and research interests.
+In consultation with the program advisor, the student designs a program (24-semester-unit minimum) in light of educational background and vocational and research interests.

 Note: In selecting a program of study, students may incorporate any electives offered (consult the twoyear projected schedule of courses).
 In addition, sufficient latitude in designing elective course assignments permits students to pursue a variety of research interests.
 Courses are usually offered on a rotating basis every two or three years.

-The Ed.D. degree program is offered in the normal residential format, or with a modified residential format.
+The Ed.D. degree program is offered in the normal residential format, or with a hybrid residential format.

 For those who cannot locally access a doctoral program in education with Christian perspectives, we offer both of our doctoral degree programs in a special format.
-The use of modular coursework makes it possible for students to continue ministering with their current organizations while completing their Ph.D. in Educational Studies.
-People teaching in Christian higher education settings may be able to qualify for admission to the "Current Faculty Track" Ph.D. program.
-Others in educational ministry roles may qualify for the modular Ed.D. program.
-Both programs utilize modular courses for four weeks of June and one week of January for 3 (Ed.D.) or 3.5 (Ph.D.) years.
+The use of blended online and residential coursework makes it possible for students to continue ministering with their current organizations while completing their Ed.D. in Educational Studies.
+Both the Ph.D. and Ed.D. blended programs utilize blended courses for four weeks of June and one week in November for four years.
 Coursework precedes and follows class sessions.

 New groups of students begin the program every year in June.
 Students work through the core courses together, with some choice of elective options to fit their study interests.
 Contact the Graduate Admissions office for more information about the schedule.

-As a result of this program, the student will:
+As a result of successfully completing the Ed.D. program in Educational Studies, the student will:

 As members of a Christian university community, program faculty believe that relating one's faith to an academic discipline goes beyond the theoretical and cognitive.
 Opportunities for fellowship, dialogue and worship are seen as vital parts of the total educational process.
 Talbot School of Theology sponsors a weekly chapel service.
 Various discussion times over meals, a student retreat and other social activities provide an opportunity for informal, out-of-class interaction with faculty and students.
 Students are also encouraged to become involved in one of the many local churches in the Southern California area.